cskeeters/typst-markly/README.md

 ## Setup

-Use `setup` to create a "context" that other markly methods need.
-This is just a dictionary with values it so we don't repeat values.
+Use `setup` to create a "context", a dictionary with parameters that is passed to other markly methods.

 The *stock* width and height is your *actual* paper size.